-EET 196 Selected Topics in Electronics Engineering Technology
+EET 196 Selected Topics in EET

 These are selected courses offered in areas of special interest to full and part-time students.
 Emphasis will be placed on principles and skills identified by the instructor.
 Upon course completion, the student should demonstrate the ability to apply theory and principles in constructing, testing, or modifying electronic circuits or systems.
-Pre-Requisite As required by program

-EET Selected Topics in Electronics Engineering Technology 197
+EET 197 Selected Topics in EET